numpy/numpy/doc/source/reference/random/performance.rst

 Performance
 -----------

-.. py:module:: randomgen
+.. py:module:: numpy.random

+.. currentmodule:: numpy.random

 Recommendation
 **************
-The recommended generator for single use is :class:`~randomgen.xoroshiro128.Xoroshiro128`.
-The recommended generator for use in large-scale parallel applications is :class:`~randomgen.xorshift1024.Xorshift1024` where the `jump` method is used to advance the state.
-For very large scale applications -- requiring 1,000+ independent streams, :class:`~randomgen.pcg64.PCG64` or :class:`~randomgen.threefry.ThreeFry` are the best choices.
+The recommended generator for single use is :class:`~xoroshiro128.Xoroshiro128`.
+The recommended generator for use in large-scale parallel applications is :class:`~xorshift1024.Xorshift1024` where the `jump` method is used to advance the state.
+For very large scale applications -- requiring 1,000+ independent streams, :class:`~pcg64.PCG64` or :class:`~threefry.ThreeFry` are the best choices.

 Timings
 *******

-The timings below are the time in ms to produce 1,000,000 random values from a specific distribution.  :class:`~randomgen.xoroshiro128.Xoroshiro128` is the fastest, followed by :class:`~randomgen.xorshift1024.Xorshift1024` and :class:`~randomgen.pcg64.PCG64`.
-The original :class:`~randomgen.mt19937.MT19937` generator is much slower since it requires 2 32-bit values to equal the output of the faster generators.
+The timings below are the time in ms to produce 1,000,000 random values from a specific distribution.  :class:`~xoroshiro128.Xoroshiro128` is the fastest, followed by :class:`~xorshift1024.Xorshift1024` and :class:`~pcg64.PCG64`.
+The original :class:`~mt19937.MT19937` generator is much slower since it requires 2 32-bit values to equal the output of the faster generators.